brojonat/incentivize-this-backend/README.md

 4. An automated system analyzes the content against the requirements.
 5. If the content is valid, the creator is paid in USDC from an escrow account.

+## Current Limitations

+1. Tripadvisor is a newly supported platform.
+Their API only allows for fetching the 5 most recent reviews for a location.
+2. Bounties cannot be edited, but you can easily cancel and create a new bounty.
+3. Payout amounts are fixed (i.e., no dynamic payout amounts).
+4. Image analysis is limited to thumbnails; we'll be adding more powerful image analysis features in the very near future.

 ## Getting Started

 ### Prerequisites